 Mailgun Alternatives FAQs

-Should I use a dedicated IP or a shared IP?
+Should I use a shared or dedicated IP for transactional email?